NeoGeographyToolkit/StereoPipeline/docs/stereo_algorithms.rst

    transform that is more stable on low contrast terrain but may be less accurate elsewhere.

 -  ``corr-kernel``.
 SGM kernels must always be odd.
 The SGM algorithm works with much smaller kernel sizes than the regular integer correlator so the default large kernel is not recommended.
 The MAD cost mode can be used with any odd kernel size (including size 1) but the census cost modes can only be used with kernel sizes 3, 5, 7, and 9.
-Size 7 is usually a good choice.
+Size 5 or 7 is usually a good choice.
+The default is 5.

 -  ``xcorr-threshold``.
 By default this is enabled and set to 2, which doubles the run time of the SGM algorithm.
 Set it to -1 to turn it